StackVista/stackstate-docs/configure/traces/advanced-configuration-traces.md

 ## Turn off tracing

-Tracing can't be turned off in StackState.
-If required, you can hide traces from the StackState UI in the file `etc/application_stackstate.conf` by setting:
+Tracing can't be turned off in Rancher Observability.
+If required, you can hide traces from the Rancher Observability UI in the file `etc/application_stackstate.conf` by setting:

 ```text
 stackstate.webUIConfig.featureFlags.enableTraces = false